Appointment with Danger: Background

 The film was announced in July 1948 as Postal Inspector.
 It was always envisioned as a vehicle for Alan Ladd.
 Ardel Wray and Robert L. Richards wrote the script, and the film was meant to follow Chicago Deadline.
 However, production was pushed back to allow Ladd to make Captain Carey, U.S.A.
 The film's title was changed to Dead Letter.
 William Keighley was originally announced as director, then he was replaced by Lewis Allen.

 Phyllis Calvert was signed in April 1949.
 According to Calvert, the studio did not believe that she would accept the part, as she had turned down several previous film offers.

 After six weeks of script rewrites, filming began on June 16, 1949.
 The title was changed again to United States Mail.

-The film features both Jack Webb and Harry Morgan as villains; both would later work on the Dragnet television show as Los Angeles police detectives.
+The film features Jack Webb and Harry Morgan as villains, later famously paired as Los Angeles police detectives on the Dragnet television show.
 The film's co-writer Richard L. Breen had previously worked with Webb on the radio series Pat Novak for Hire, and would write at least three scripts for Dragnet, including the 1954 theatrical film and the 1966 TV-movie pilot for the revival series.

 Reception

-The film was not released in the U.S. until 1951, when it was retitled Appointment with Danger.
-It had been released in the U.K. almost a year earlier.
+The film was released in the U.K. in April 1950.
+It made its U.S. debut in May 1951, retitled as Appointment with Danger.

 The movie was nominated for the Edgar Award for best mystery film of the year by the Mystery Writers of America, but lost to Five Fingers.